jkenlooper/ubiquitous-octo-lamp/docs/development.md

 sudo usermod -aG sudo dev;
 ```

-Create the initial source directory that files will by `rsync`ed to on the
+Create the initial source directory that files will be `rsync`ed to on the
 development machine.

 ```bash